dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 It is a compile-time error if the type of an expression in a guard clause is not `bool` or `dynamic`.

+### Switch expression type

+The static type of a switch expression is the least upper bound of the static types of all of the case expressions.

 ## Refutable and irrefutable patterns